 - Go to: WooCommerce > Settings > Integration > Square.

-- Log into your Square account or register.
+- Log into your Square account, if not already:

-Tick the Log Debug Messages checkbox: Useful for troubleshooting issues with the sync process.
-View logs at: WooCommerce > System Status > Logs and select the log that starts with woocommerce_square_sync.
+- Tick the Log Debug Messages checkbox: Useful for troubleshooting issues with the sync process.
+View logs at: WooCommerce > Status > Logs and select the log that starts with woocommerce_square_sync.

 - Include Categories: Enabling will sync your product categories.